marthatodi/Real-Time-Data-Streaming-/README.md

   4. Run the Angular project: ng serve (you must run the app in http://localhost:8080)

   5. Run servers in seperate terminals:
-        - For the Node.js server, navigate to the server folder and start the Node server: node server-ai.js
+        - For the Node.js server, navigate to the server folder and start the Node AI serveR: node server-ai.js
-        - For the Node.js server, navigate to the server folder and start the Node server: node server.js
+        - For the Node.js server, navigate to the server folder and start the Web Sockets server: node server.js